Disagree with a benefits decision

-If you disagree with a decision we have made about your Housing Benefit or Council Tax Support you can ask us to look at your case again.
+If you disagree with a decision we have made about your Housing Benefit or Council Tax Support we can look at your case again.

 Asking for an explanation

-If you want to know what has happened with your claim, contact us and we will explain how we used the information you gave us to make our decision.
+If you want to know what has happened with your claim, contact us and we will explain how we made our decision and the information we used.

 Asking us to look at our decision again